 Notable Mass Shooting Events

-On December 4, 2012, a gunman in Newtown, Connecticut opened fire and killed 27 people, with 20 of these victims being children aged between 5 and 10 years old, at Sandy Hook Elementary School.
+On December 4, 2012, a gunman in Newtown, Connecticut, USA opened fire and killed 27 people, of which 20 of these victims were children aged between 5 and 10 years old, at Sandy Hook Elementary School.
 The shooting took place at an elementary school, and the gunman committed suicide shortly thereafter.
 The Sandy Hook Massacre remains the deadliest mass shooting at a grade school or high school in US history.

 On Friday afternoon, July 22, 2011, a 2,000-pound home-made fertilizer bomb was planted in a motor vehicle in the central area of Oslo, Norway.
 The bomb exploded at around 3:30pm local time, scattering debris and rocking Norway’s capital.
 It blew out the windows in proximate government offices, killing 8 people and wounding a dozen others.
 Rescuers and police quickly rushed to the scene to handle the situation and help out the survivors.
 Meanwhile, the attacker, Anders Behring Breivik, who had planned the bombing of the city ahead of time, headed for Utova, a small island that lies approximately 25 miles northwest of Oslo.
 At that time, a youth camp was being held by members of a Norwegian political party.
 Armed with an automatic rifle, he entered the grounds hosting the event and started shooting campers.
 He killed a total of 77 people.

 In 1996, Martin Bryant entered a café on a historic penal colony site at Port Arthur in Tasmania, Australia.
 After taking his lunch, the 28-year old pulled out a semi-automatic rifle from his bag and started a shooting spree.
 By the time he was arrested the following morning, he had killed 35 people and wounded 23 others.
 The event made Bryant the worst mass-murderer in Australian history.